 Becoming a parent can be one of the most wonderful but challenging experiences that life can offer.
 Nothing can really prepare you for it.
 As part of our Vision for Leeds we are “making Leeds a child friendly city”

 Registering a birth

 You need to register your baby to get a birth certificate.
 You need a birth certificate to claim family-related benefits and get a National Health Service number which your doctor will need.
-We are pleased to be able to offer a new service called Tell Us Once which will help to make this easier for you.
-See related pages for more information.
+See the related pages section for more information.

 Adoption and fostering

 Find out how to become a Leeds approved adopter or foster parent, as well as information about support services for new parents and their children by visiting the adoption and fostering website.
 There is more information available in the related pages section.